FuelLabs/fuels-ts/apps/docs/src/guide/cli/config-file.md

  *
  * Sometimes we need to deploy two contracts, and the second
  * depends on the first—in such cses, you can use the contracts
- * object to get the necessary contract id's.
+ * object to get the necessary contract ids.
 Another option is,
  * you could also fetch remote data for some reason.
  */
 deployConfig: async (options: DeployOptions) => {